edgarjc/coin_toss/README.md

 ## Getting Started

-This project is a starting point for a coin flip flutter appliction
+This project is a starting point for a coin flip flutter application